Nicolás Jarry: 2017: Three Challenger titles, major & top 100 debuts

-2018: First ATP finals & top 40, Maiden ATP doubles title
+2018: First ATP Tour finals & top 40, maiden doubles title

-Jarry entered a Grand Slam main draw directly for the first time in 2018 Australian Open, but lost in straight sets to Leonardo Mayer.
+Jarry entered a Grand Slam main draw directly for the first time in 2018 Australian Open but lost in straight sets to Leonardo Mayer.
 After Australia, Nicolás played for Chile in Davis Cup competition, winning his two singles matches against Ecuador and partnering with Hans Podlipnik for a victory in doubles, resulting in a 3–1 win for Chile.

-The following week, Nicolás took part of 2018 Ecuador Open Quito, where he reached quarterfinals of an ATP Tour tournament for the first time.
-Jarry repeated the partnership with Podlipnik in the doubles tournament, and they won the championship, a maiden ATP title for both.
+The following week, Nicolás participated in 2018 Ecuador Open Quito, where he reached the quarterfinals of an ATP Tour tournament for the first time.
+Jarry repeated his partnership with Podlipnik in the doubles tournament, and they won the championship, a maiden career title for both.

-Two weeks after Quito, Nicolás surpassed his best results at the 2018 Rio Open, reaching his first semifinal of an ATP tournament, but losing against eventual champion Diego Schwartzman.
+Two weeks after Quito, Jarry surpassed his best results at the 2018 Rio Open, reaching his first semifinal of an ATP tournament but losing against eventual champion Diego Schwartzman.
 The next tournament, he reached his first ATP final at the 2018 Brasil Open.
 He lost in the final to Fabio Fognini.
-This effort took him to career best ranking of world No. 61.
+This effort took him to career-best ranking of world No. 61.

-After reaching the quarterfinals at the 2018 Estoril Open and losing in the first round of the 2018 French Open, Nicolás won his first match in a Grand Slam at 2018 Wimbledon, defeating 28th seed Filip Krajinović in four sets.
+After reaching the quarterfinals at the 2018 Estoril Open and losing in the first round of the 2018 French Open, Jarry won his first match in a Grand Slam tournament at Wimbledon, defeating 28th seed Filip Krajinović in four sets.
 He lost to Mackenzie McDonald in five sets in the second round.
-Few weeks later at the 2018 German Open quarterfinals, Jarry had the best win of his career up to that moment, toppling top seed Dominic Thiem in straight sets before losing in the semifinals.
+A few weeks later at the 2018 German Open quarterfinals, Jarry had the best win of his career up to that moment, toppling top seed Dominic Thiem, in straight sets before losing in the semifinals.

 In the following months, Jarry had good runs in small tournaments, reaching the semifinals in 2018 German Open and in 2018 Generali Open Kitzbühel, and the quarterfinals in 2018 Winston-Salem Open.
 With these results, Jarry jumped to the No. 42 in the rankings.
 In his first US Open, he reached the second round in singles and the quarterfinals in doubles.
-After the US Open, the only notable result for Jarry was reaching the third round of 2018 Shanghai Masters, where he defeated Marin Čilić in three sets in second round, having the best win of his career yet.
+After the US Open, the only notable result for Jarry was reaching the third round of 2018 Shanghai Masters, where he defeated Marin Čilić in three sets in the second round, having the best win of his career yet.
 He lost to Kyle Edmund in the following round.
-With the points from this achievement, weeks later he would get to world No. 39.
+With the points from this achievement, weeks later, he would get to world No. 39.
 Prior to that, he served as the alternate for Team World at the 2018 Laver Cup in Chicago.